No momento, esta página não está disponível em português

 4. Completing the Report on Compliance (RoC)

-Once you meet all the eligible PCI DSS requirements and the audit is complete, your QSA writes your PCI DSS compliance status in a Report on Compliance (RoC).
-After this document has been reviewed and finalized, your QSA will provide an Attestation of Compliance (AoC), which is a summary of the results of the assessment.
+When you meet all the eligible PCI DSS requirements and the audit is complete, your QSA writes your PCI DSS compliance status in a Report on Compliance (RoC).
+After this document has been reviewed and finalized, your QSA provides an Attestation of Compliance (AoC), which is a summary of the results of the assessment.
 You should submit the AoC to Adyen.

 Because the ROC contains detailed information about the technical infrastructure of your cardholder data environment, you should never share the full ROC with Adyen.
 You should submit only your AOC.